-We will make every effort to issue new PCS orders by the end of May.
+PCS Orders We will make every effort to issue PCS orders by the end of May.
 Due to DA requiring an estimated report date to be entered in order to cut orders, you can expect a default report date of 1 October.
 However, commands are authorized to arrange exact reporting dates with you.

-Retirement In Lieu of Orders (RILO) and Separation In Lieu of Orders (SILO) Members may decide to RILO instead of accept their orders.
-Therefore, it is important to understand the RILO parameters - and the difference between the active duty RILO process and the Reserve RILO process.

-- Unlike active duty RILO, which is strictly a request for retirement, the Reserve RILO encompasses: (1) RET-1 retirement request status Reserve members who have completed the requisite qualifying years of creditable service, and applied for and are receiving non-regular retired pay at, or after age 60; or (2) RET-2 requirement request status Reserve members who have completed the requisite qualifying years of service for non-regular retired pay and are not yet 60 years of age or have not applied for non-regular retirement pay. - If you have 20 years of service, have no obligated service requirements, and prefer to retire instead of accept orders, your request will normally be granted.
+This is important when changes in command are.
+Retirement In Lieu of Members may decide to RILO instead of accept their Orders (RILO) and orders.
+It is important to understand the RILO Separation In Lieu of parameters - and the difference between the active duty Orders (SILO) RILO process and the Reserve RILO process.
+Unlike active duty RILO, which is strictly a request for • retirement, the Reserve RILO encompasses: (1) RET-1 retirement request status - Reserve members who have completed the requisite qualifying years of creditable service, and applied for and are receiving non-regular retired pay at or after age 60; or (2) RET-2 requirement request status - Reserve members who have completed the requisite qualifying years of service for non-regular retired pay and are not yet 60 years of age or have not applied for non-regular retirement pay.

+• If you have 20 years of service, have no obligated service requirements, and prefer to retire instead of accept orders, your request will normally be granted.